lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 To add it to some Micropython fork you need to add `lv_binding_micropython` under Micropython lib as a git submodule. `lv_binding_micropython` itself contains LittlevGL as a git submodule.
 In the Micropython code itself, very few changes are needed.
 You need to add some lines to Micropython Makefile in order to create LittlevGL Binding module and in order to compile LittlevGL, and you also need to add the new `lvgl` module to Micropython by editing `mpconfigport.h`.

-As an example, I've created [`lv_micropython`](https://github.com/littlevgl/lv_micropython) - a Micropython fork with LittlevGL bindings.
+As an example, I've created [`lv_micropython`](https://github.com/littlevgl/lv_micropython) - a Micropython fork with LittlevGL binding.
-You can use it as is, or as an example of how to intergate LittlevGL with Micropython.
+You can use it as is, or as an example of how to integrate LittlevGL with Micropython.
 [`lv_micropython`](https://github.com/littlevgl/lv_micropython) can currently be used with LittlevGL on the unix port and on the ESP32 port.

 LittlevGL needs drivers for the display and for the input device.
-The Micropython bindings contains some example drivers that are registered and used on [`lv_micropython`](https://github.com/littlevgl/lv_micropython):
+The Micropython binding contains some example drivers that are registered and used on [`lv_micropython`](https://github.com/littlevgl/lv_micropython):

 - SDL unix drivers (display and mouse)
 - ILI9341 driver for ESP32.